shikharmittal04/epspy/README.rst

    #Step-3 generate the sky maps at multiple frequencies as well as their sky average
    obj.gen_freq()

-   #Step-4 finally, generate a sky averaged spectrum vs frequency figure
+   #Step-4 finally, generate a sky-averaged spectrum vs frequency figure
    obj.visual()